OneIdentity/SafeguardCustomPlatform/README.md

 After reading the <a href="../../wiki">wiki documentation</a>, rather than writing a custom platform script from scratch, the best approach may be to start with a sample and modify it.
-We include <a href="SampleScripts">sample custom platform</a> scripts that are organized by the protocol used for managing the asset.
+We include <a href="SampleScripts">sample custom platform scripts</a> that are organized by the protocol used for managing the asset.
 Currently, Safeguard custom platforms support:
 <a href="SampleScripts/SSH">SSH</a>,
 <a href="SampleScripts/Telnet">Telnet (TN3270)</a>, and